oliviawestmacottssw/SSW.Rules.Content/rules/do-you-provide-modern-contact-options/rule.md

 ---

- ​The evolution of website development can be divided by:
+The evolution of website development can be divided by:

     - 1990 - Cool website – content focus (static HTML content)
     - 1995 - Cool graphics – interface focus (dynamic HTML content)